-The revitalization of DC’s historic Southwest Waterfront community has led to one of the city’s hottest destinations for dining, shopping and entertainment – all on the water.
+The revitalization of DC’s historic Southwest & The Wharf neighborhood has led to one of the city’s hottest destinations for dining, shopping and entertainment – all on the water.

 The Anthem solves the age-old problem prominent rockers and hot hip-hop stars face when performing in DC: What’s bigger than the legendary 9:30 Club but more intimate than an arena?
 The answer is the acoustically optimized, 6,000-seat concert hall operated by I.M.P. (of 9:30 Club fame).
-We urge you to find tickets early, as the venue’s first show, Foo Fighters, sold out in about three minutes.
 See who’s coming soon.

-The Wharf’s brings more than 20 restaurants and bars to DC, including new concepts from award-winning and Michelin-starred chefs, fast-casual favorites and even a distillery.
+The Wharf has essentially its own dining scene unto itself, showcasing Michelin-starred chefs, fast-casual favorites and much more.
 The culinary creations of Fabio Trabocchi are no secret, but the Michelin-starred toque behind Fiola brings Spanish fare – specifically coastal dishes native to Mallorca – to DC’s waterfront with Del Mar.
-Top Chef alum Kwame Onwuachi reigns over the kitchen at Kith/Kin, which pays homage to the chef's heritage with flavors from West Africa to the Caribbean and New Orleans to New York.
+There's also La Vie, a stunning and sleek restaurant with fantastic waterfront views from its alfresco terrace.
+Sophisticated Mediterranean vibes abound and mains like the handmade lobster ravioli are an immediate fan favorite.
 If you’re looking to pair a guacamole and margarita-fueled fiesta with Instagram-worthy waterfront views, then the 400-seat Mi Vida is the place for you.
 Nearby, chef Cathal Armstrong and his wife, Meshelle specialize in Filipino, Thai and Korean cuisines at Kaliwa, a lively 185-seat restaurant that pairs river views with eclectic Asian cooking.
 And what would waterfront dining be without oysters?
 Slurp down bivalves at local favorites Hank’s Oyster Bar and Rappahannock Oyster Bar.
-But that’s not all – there are plenty more dining destinations you can expect to find at The Wharf.
+But that’s not all – check out more dining destinations at The Wharf.

 A stroll down the cobblestone-lined Pearl Street will lead you straight to Pearl Street Warehouse, The Wharf’s cozy venue channeling the Americana vibes of legendary music halls around the country.
 Get up close and personal with your favorite rock, country or blues artist, where every seat is a front-row seat and you’re never more 25 feet from the stage.
 The harmonious pairings of classic all-American diner fare, craft brews and cocktails make a trip to The Pearl a musical experience you won’t soon forget.
 Check out the lineup and plan your visit.